MahmadSharaf/Cheat-Sheets/Python/Python.md

 #### NumPy Modules

-1. Random Sampling: it helps to simulate random events like coin flips.
+1. Random: it helps to simulate random events like coin flips.
-   1. [Randint(low = 0, high, size)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.randint.html?highlight=randint#numpy.random.randint): it generates a list of [size] numbers and each element value can be any value between [low] and [high-1].
+   1. [randint(low = 0, high, size)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.randint.html?highlight=randint#numpy.random.randint): it generates a list of [size] numbers and each element value can be any value between [low] and [high-1].
-   2. [Choice(a, size, replace=True, p=None)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.choice.html?highlight=choice#numpy.random.choice): generates a random sample of size [size] from given 1-D array [a] and [p] is the probability of each value in [a]. [replace] is for bootstraping, as whether values could be chosen more than once or not.
+   2. [choice(a, size, replace=True, p=None)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.choice.html?highlight=choice#numpy.random.choice): generates a random sample of size [size] from given 1-D array [a] and [p] is the probability of each value in [a]. [replace] is for bootstraping, as whether values could be chosen more than once or not.
-   3. [Binomial(n,p,size=None)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.binomial.html?highlight=binomial#numpy.random.binomial): Draw samples from a binomial distribution, Samples are drawn from a binomial distribution with specified parameters, n trials and p probability of success where n an integer >= 0 and p is in the interval [0,1]. (n may be input as a float, but it is truncated to an integer in use)
+   3. [binomial(n,p,size=None)](https://numpy.org/doc/stable/reference/random/generated/numpy.random.binomial.html?highlight=binomial#numpy.random.binomial): Draw samples from a binomial distribution, Samples are drawn from a binomial distribution with specified parameters, n trials and p probability of success where n an integer >= 0 and p is in the interval [0,1]. (n may be input as a float, but it is truncated to an integer in use)
    4. seed
    5. gamma
+   6. [normal(loc=0.0, scale=1.0, size=None)](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.random.normal.html): Draw random samples from a normal (Gaussian) distribution. [loc] is the center point, [scale] is the standard deviation, [size] is the number of sampling points.

    ```py
    import numpy as py